melodist/MELTNET/README.md

 191027 : Bug Fixed: K_NN of each clusters
 191027 : Not used mirrored strategy, include rand_ind in cluster
 191101 : Added Patch Projection instead of merging patches
 191101 : Bug Fixed: Indexing for projection and merging
+191112 : Using Isolated model